JUDY KRAVIS

 Bone into Stone, Jhumpa Lahiri's essay on translating Ovid, made me suddenly aware again of the enchanted zone of the text — Ovid's The Metamophoses is not a book, it's a text — such attention to the word is already a translation.

 I like thinking this way.
 While the saga of the neighbours rolls on — we have brought in a 3-ton digger — where would I go but to the page?
 Metamorphosis.
 Changing, turning, erring, stumbling.
-The stone, the living, infinitely flexible stone.
+The stone, the living, infinitely flexible stone, the one you trip over, the one that makes you write.

 (At times I wonder if translation is tantamount to another language spreading, lava-like, over a pre-existing text, allowing it to live on in the very act of silencing it.)